Treatment of Recoveries Sample Clauses

 • Allocation of Recovery In the event an actual pecuniary loss is suffered by any two or more of the Insureds under circumstances covered by the terms of the Bond, any recovery under the Bond shall be allocated among such Insureds as follows:

-• Treatment of Fees The fees described in this Section 3.19 (i) are not compensation for the use, detention, or forbearance of money, (ii) are in addition to, and not in lieu of, interest and expenses otherwise described in this Agreement, (iii) are payable in accordance with Section 3.1(b), (iv) are non-refundable, (v) to the fullest extent permitted by applicable law, bear interest, if not paid when due, at the Default Rate, and (vi) are calculated on the basis of actual number of days (including the first day but excluding the last day) elapsed, but computed as if each calendar year consisted of 360 days, unless computation would result in an interest rate in excess of the Maximum Rate in which event the computation is made on the basis of a year of 365 or 366 days, as the case may be.
-The fees described in this Section 3.19 are in all events subject to the provisions of Section 3.8.
+• Treatment of Fees Except as otherwise provided by Law, the fees described in this SECTION 5: (a) do not constitute compensation for the use, detention, or forbearance of money, (b) are in addition to, and not in lieu of, interest and expenses otherwise described in this Agreement, (c) shall be payable in accordance with SECTION 3.1, (d) shall be non-refundable, (e) shall, to the fullest extent permitted by Law, bear interest, if not paid when due, at the Default Rate, and (f) shall be calculated on the basis of actual number of days (including the first day but excluding the last day) elapsed, but computed as if each calendar year consisted of 360 days, unless such computation would result in interest being computed in excess of the Maximum Rate in which event such computation shall be made on the basis of a year of 365 or 366 days, as the case may be.

 Time is Money Join Law Insider Premium to draft better contracts faster.